Exploratory Data Analysis (EDA)

 data.isnull().sum()

-• Counting the occurrences of each unique value in a Series or a specific column of a DataFrame for categorical feature
+Counting the occurrences of each unique value in a Series or a specific column of a DataFrame for a categorical feature

 data['Married'].value_counts()

-• Use Python package to get EDA report
+Use a Python package to get an EDA report

 # install sweetviz